 \myitem{Objective II: Maximizing classification speed} For many applications, online traffic classification is only useful if an ongoing flow is classified within its first few packets.
 Therefore, \system classifies flows as early as possible.

-\myitem{Constraint I: Guaranteed accuracy} \system produces a classifier that exceeds a given threshold for the accuracy, in terms of the F$_1$ macro score over all classes (\ie the unweighted average over the F$_1$ scores of each class) \cite{sklearnm61:online}).
+\myitem{Constraint I: Guaranteed score} \system produces a classifier that exceeds a given score threshold, in terms of the F$_1$ macro score (\ie the unweighted average over the F$_1$ scores of each class~\cite{sklearnm61:online}).

 \myitem{Constraint II: Feasibility in hardware} \system is designed to work in hardware devices supporting the \PPPP{} language and with realistic specifications (\cf \xref{subsec:model_devices}).